AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 📰 Build a Curated Information Diet

 Replace algorithmic feeds with deliberately chosen sources.
 Subscribe to 3-5 outlets you trust for news.
 Use RSS readers or email newsletters instead of social media as your primary information source.
+Pair this with healthy lifestyle habits that reduce your overall stress baseline.
 This doesn't eliminate AI misinformation, but it dramatically reduces your exposure to the unverified, engagement-optimized content that causes the most anxiety.

 🗣️ Verify Before You Amplify